codempc/tictactoe-py/README.md

 Tic Tac Toe Single Player Game Against AI with (thought to be) perfect minimax implemented.
+Try playing against the AI and if you can win against them, please do tell and email at lvicotrico98@gmail.com for our feedback.

 Requires a python version 3.6.